orlof/dcpu-admiral/README.md

 of statements controlled by a clause.
 A suite can be one simple statements on the same line as the header, following the header’s colon, or it can be one or more indented statements on subsequent lines.
-Only the latter form of suite can contain nested compound statements, mostly because it wouldn’t be clear to which if clause a following else clause would belong.
+Only the latter form of suite can contain nested compound statements, mostly because it wouldn’t be clear to which if clause else clause would belong.

+All compound statements are executed in a block scope.
+Compound statements can use the enclosing scope (i.e. read and assign values to variables that are alrady defined in the enclosing scope) but all variables that are defined in the compound statement are discarded when control exits the compound statement's block scope.

+NOTE: To help fitting source code into LEM 32x12 screen, INDENT and DEDENT MUST always BE a SINGLE SPACE!

 <h6>if</h6>